metachris/micropython-ctl/cli/README.md

 `mctl mount`

 * Mounts the device filesystem into the local filesystem.
 Highly experimental!
 Doesn't yet work well with binary files, and Windows.
 Not recommended for production use.
 Might result in data loss.
+* Should work for Python (.py) files on macOS and Linux.
-* macOS, Linux: Works.
-Uses [fuse-native](https://github.com/fuse-friends/fuse-native)
+* macOS, Linux: works, using [fuse-native](https://github.com/fuse-friends/fuse-native)
 * Windows: experimental, might be buggy.
 Uses [node-fuse-bindings](https://github.com/direktspeed/node-fuse-bindings) and [Dokany](https://github.com/dokan-dev/dokany/wiki/Installation)
 * Keeps the device connection open, which means you cannot connect to it in parallel
 * If you encounter problems or have feedback, please post here: https://github.com/metachris/micropython-ctl/issues/3